Animal baboon. Baboon. Amorous affairs: love and reproduction of baboons

 Video: Chacma Country Part 2

-Monkeys are always interesting to watch - they are so spontaneous, cute and smart that they can't leave anyone indifferent!
-What is a dog-headed monkey, what are its features and unusual habits - the following material will tell about this.
+It is always interesting to watch monkeys - they are so spontaneous, sweet and smart that they cannot leave anyone indifferent!
+What a dog-headed monkey is, what are its features and unusual habits - the following material will tell you about this.

 General signs and appearance

-The generalized name includes several subspecies of monkeys at once, which have a number of similar external and behavioral features.
-Knowing such features of animals of this genus, they cannot be confused with anyone else.
+The generalized name includes several subspecies of monkeys that have a number of similar external and behavioral characteristics.
+Knowing these characteristics of animals of this genus, it is impossible to confuse them with anyone else.

-• Quite a large size - an average of 70-100 centimeters in height and 25-45 kg in weight.
+• Quite large size - on average 70-100 centimeters in height and 25-45 kg in weight.
 Males are usually larger than females.

 • The head appears large in relation to the body.
-The muzzle is elongated and narrow, and on it there are so-called cheek pouches.
-It is to this structure of the head that baboons owe their second name - the dog-headed monkey (photos of animals are presented in the article).
+The muzzle is elongated and narrow, and there are so-called cheek pouches on it.
+It is to this head structure that baboons owe their second name - dog-headed monkey (photos of the animals are presented in the article).

 • Long and thin tail, reaching an average of 50-70 centimeters.

 • The coat is thick, not too long.
-It is much more on the head than on the trunk and limbs.
+There is much more of it on the head than on the body and limbs.

-• Under the tail of the baboons is the "sciatic callus" - two hairless pink hemispheres.
+• Under the tail of baboons there is a “sciatic callus” - two hairless pink hemispheres.
 In females ready to mate, this part of the body turns bright red.

-Baboons move mainly on four limbs, can climb trees perfectly, run and jump quickly.
+Baboons move mainly on four limbs, can climb trees very well, run and jump quickly.

 Where can you meet a baboon?

-There are not many places where the dog-headed monkey lives in nature.
-The description of their way of life confirms that these primates need a large area for the comfortable living of the entire large flock.
+There are not many places where the dog-headed monkey lives in the wild.
+The description of their way of life confirms that these primates need a large area for the entire large flock to live comfortably.

-The most comfortable natural environment for baboons is the steppe area and most often flocks of these animals are found in the southern part of the mainland and on the Arabian Peninsula.
+The most comfortable natural environment For baboons, steppe terrain is most common and flocks of these animals are most often found in the southern part of the mainland and on the Arabian Peninsula.

-Dog-headed monkeys are usually not afraid of people and can settle not far from civilization, engaging in petty wrecking: they can steal food and even small domestic animals.
+Dog-headed monkeys are usually not afraid of people and can settle not far from civilization, engaging in minor sabotage: they can steal food and even small domestic animals.

-During visits of tourists to safari parks where baboons live in free conditions, primates do not run away from people, but, on the contrary, expect handouts and goodies from them.
+During tourists’ visits to safari parks, where baboons live in free conditions, the primates do not run away from people, but, on the contrary, expect handouts and goodies from them.

-The diet of an animal such as a dog-headed monkey is very extensive.
-These animals can eat both plant foods and animal products.
+The diet of an animal such as the dog-headed monkey is very extensive.
+These animals can eat plant foods and products of animal origin.

-Most often, the menu of baboons consists of the fruits of fruit trees, berries, root crops, small beetles and reptiles.
-But, despite the rich plant diet, the baboon is able to hunt not always the smallest prey.
+Most often, the baboons' menu consists of fruits. fruit trees, berries, root vegetables, small bugs and reptiles.
+But, despite the rich plant diet, the baboon is capable of hunting and not always the smallest prey.

-Due to physiological characteristics, the dog-headed monkey is able to develop serious speed, which allows it to easily catch up with the victim.
-And thirty-two of the sharpest teeth, of which quite powerful fangs stand out clearly, leave no chance not only for medium-sized animals, like a dog, but also for large African inhabitants.
-A male baboon is able to catch and tear a gazelle, which indicates the exceptional speed and strength of these animals.
+Thanks to physiological characteristics The dog-headed monkey is capable of developing serious speed, which allows it to easily catch up with the victim.
+And thirty-two sharp teeth, from which quite clearly stand out powerful fangs, leave no chance not only for medium-sized animals, like a dog, but also for large African inhabitants.
+A male baboon is able to catch and tear apart a gazelle, which indicates the exceptional speed and strength of these animals.

-They live in large flocks, clearly adhering to the intra-clan hierarchy.
+They live in large flocks, strictly adhering to the intra-generic hierarchy.
 At the head of the pack is the strongest male.
-Everyone obeys his "instructions" implicitly.
+Everyone obeys his “instructions” unquestioningly.

-In the daytime, baboons are on the ground, having chosen a vast territory and doing their own thing.
-At the same time, the placement of primates is always the same: strong males are located along the edges, females and cubs are closer to the center.
-Thanks to this “building”, the pack will always be able to protect its strongest representatives, and it doesn’t matter from which side the enemy crept up.
+IN daytime for days the baboons are on the ground, having chosen a vast territory and minding their own business.
+At the same time, the placement of primates is always the same: strong males are located at the edges, females and cubs are closer to the center.
+Thanks to this “formation”, the flock will always be able to be protected by its strongest representatives, and it doesn’t matter from which side the enemy crept up.

-In case of alarm, baboons climb trees and wait out the danger.
+When alarmed, baboons climb trees and wait out danger.

 An adult female baboon is ready to mate every month.
-The male and female form a pair during the mating season.
-It is worth noting that at this time the "cavalier" courts only one "lady".
+Male and female form a temporary pair mating season.
+It is worth noting that at this time the “gentleman” is courting only one “lady”.

-Pregnancy in a female dog-headed monkey lasts an average of six months and ends with the birth of one cub, in very rare cases - twins.
+Pregnancy in a female dog-headed monkey lasts on average six months and ends with the birth of one baby, in very rare cases - twins.

-Monkeys treat newborns very carefully and carefully: at first, the babies are at the mother’s chest, tenaciously grabbing her hair; a little later - on her back.
-Growing up baboons increasingly leave their mother and play with other cubs, but at the same time parental control does not weaken - dog-headed monkeys do not leave children unattended and do not allow them to play too violently.
+Monkeys treat newborns very carefully and carefully: at first, the babies are at the mother’s breast, tenaciously grasping her fur; a little later - on her back.
+Grown-up baboons increasingly leave their mother and play with other cubs, but at the same time parental control does not weaken - dog-headed monkeys do not leave children unattended and do not allow them to play too wildly.

 Beware, danger!

-Baboons are not afraid of almost any animal.
-Even if elephants or rhinos are encountered on their way, the monkeys reluctantly give way to them - they perfectly feel that large animals do not threaten them.
+Baboons are not afraid of almost any animals.
+Even if they meet elephants or rhinoceroses on their way, the monkeys are reluctant to give way to them - they sense perfectly well that large animals do not threaten them in any way.

 The only exceptions are leopards and lions.
-These predators, thanks to their incredible speed and strength, can successfully hunt baboons.
-But the poaching of these rare animals leads to the fact that their population is sharply reduced, and the natural regulation of the reproduction of dog-headed monkeys is coming to naught.
-There is a significant increase in the number of primates in the places of trapping of leopards and lions.
+Due to their incredible speed and strength, these predators can successfully hunt baboons.
+But poaching of these rare animals leads to a sharp decline in their population, and the natural regulation of the reproduction of dog-headed monkeys comes to naught.
+In places where leopards and lions are captured, there has been a significant increase in the number of primates.

 African residents have a negative attitude towards these animals.
-Monkeys are very smart, yet strong and cheeky.
+Monkeys are very smart, but also strong and impudent.
 They calmly approach human settlements in order to profit from food or domestic animals.
-The presence of a person does not scare them, except for a strong man with a weapon.
-A baboon is not only not afraid of a woman and a child, but can also attack.
-Unfortunately, in African villages, it is not uncommon for dog-headed monkeys tore or bite children and women to death.
+The presence of a person does not frighten them, with the exception of strong man with weapon.
+Not only will the baboon not be afraid of a woman and child, but it can also attack.
+Unfortunately, in African villages there are frequent cases of dog-headed monkeys tearing or biting children and women to death.

-Watching monkeys is extremely interesting: their habits combine both the features of the animal world and the human character.
-But no matter how cute and smart baboons are, you should not forget that they are, first of all, animals that can show aggression and strength at the most unexpected moment.
+It is extremely interesting to watch monkeys: their habits combine features of the animal world and human character at the same time.
+But no matter how cute and smart baboons are, we should not forget that they are, first of all, animals that can show aggression and strength at the most unexpected moment.

 Spreading

-Baboons are distributed almost throughout Africa.
-They are the only primate genus (other than humans) also found in the northeast of the continent, in Egypt and Sudan.
+Baboons are distributed throughout almost all of Africa.
+They are unique gender primates (except humans), which are also found in the northeast of the continent, in Egypt and Sudan.
 They are absent only in northwestern Africa and Madagascar.
-Hamadryl is also found in the Arabian Peninsula, although it is possible that this population was introduced by humans.
+Hamadryas are also found on the Arabian Peninsula, although it is possible that this population was introduced by humans.

 Appearance

-Male and female baboons differ greatly in size and build.
-Males are almost twice as large as females and have much larger fangs, as well as a lush mane in some species.
+Females and males of baboons differ greatly in their size and build.
+Males are almost twice as large as females and have much larger fangs, as well as a full mane in some species.
 The tail of baboons is shorter than the body and has a curved shape.
-The first third is directed upwards, and the rest of the tail hangs down.
-The length of baboons ranges from 40 to 110 cm with a tail length of up to 80 cm.
-In the largest species, the bear baboon, the weight can reach 30 kg.
+The first third is directed upward, and the rest of the tail hangs down.
+The length of baboons ranges from 40 to 110 cm with a tail length of up to 80 cm. large species, a bear baboon, can weigh up to 30 kg.

-Both sexes are characterized by a sharp, dog-like muzzle, closely spaced eyes, powerful jaws, and thick, rough hair.
-The color of the coat varies depending on the species from silvery to brownish.
-The muzzle is not covered with hair and is colored black or pink.
-The rear is also hairless.
-In females, during the mating season, it swells and takes on a bright red color.
+Both sexes are characterized by a sharp dog-like muzzle, closely spaced eyes, powerful jaws and thick, coarse fur.
+The color of the coat varies depending on the species from silver to brownish.
+The muzzle is not covered with hair and is colored black or pink color.
+The backside is also hairless.
+In females, during the mating season it swells and takes on a bright red color.

 Distribution and movement

-Baboons are active during the daytime and are found both in semi-deserts, savannahs and steppes, as well as in forest areas and even in rocky regions.
+Baboons are active during the day and are found in semi-deserts, savannas and steppes, as well as in forested areas and even rocky regions.
 Although they spend most of their time on the ground, they are good climbers.
-For sleep, they choose elevated places on trees or on rocks.
-On the ground, they move on four legs and a bent tail.
-In search of food, they cover distances of up to 20 km daily.
+To sleep, they choose elevated places in trees or on rocks.
+They move on the ground on four legs and a bent tail.
+In search of food, they cover distances of up to 20 km every day.

 Symbolism